PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 11:28:26
+Last updated: 2024-04-06 11:28:59
-Random Quote: All I know is, life is not a Nicholas Sparks novel. - Rue Bennett
+Random Quote: What did the frustrated cannibal do?
+He threw up his hands. - Will Livingston